1931 Florida Gators football team

 The 1931 Florida Gators football team represented the University of Florida as a member of the Southern Conference (SoCon) during the 1931 college football season.
 The season was the fourth of Charlie Bachman as the head coach of the Florida Gators football team.
 Bachman's 1931 Florida Gators finished with an overall record of 2–6–2 and a Southern Conference record of 2–4–2, placing fifteenth of twenty-three teams in the conference standings—Bachman's second worst conference record in five seasons.

 The season's highlights included the Gators' only victories over the NC State (31–0) in Raleigh, North Carolina and the Auburn Tigers (13–12) in Jacksonville, Florida, both of which were fellow SoCon members.
 Tom McEwen relays "The handwriting was on the wall during that dismal 1931 season.
 The Gators lost five of their last six games, tying the other.
 During that streak the Florida offense – three years earlier the best in the country—managed only two touchdowns and a safety."

 Before the season

 Captain-elect Monk Dorsett did not return.
 The next captain-elect Carlos Proctor was expelled.
 The team's captain was then end Ed Parnell.

-The Gators lost both Ben Clemons and Frank Clark.
-"Scabby" Pheil was one promising newcomer.
-Florida was to have a tough schedule.
+The Gators lost both Ben Clemons and Frank Clark from the previous season.New player "Scabby" Pheil joined the team.Florida's schedule included games against several established opponents.